PRIME-DRE/prime-dre.github.io/onprc.md

 and the productive re-use of those data to reduce the numbers of animals needed in future studies.
 We emphasize the profound impact its closure would have on biomedical research, particularly in understanding early-life and lifespan health.  </i>

 <i>The ONPRC occupies a critical and unique position in biomedical science and towards our mission of open data sharing.
-Its extensive primate cohorts and state-of-the-art research
+Its extensive primate colony and state-of-the-art research
 infrastructure provide unparalleled capacity for studies that are otherwise impossible.
 Nonhuman primate (NHP) models are indispensable for investigating complex biological and neurological conditions that profoundly affect human health, particularly those rooted in early-life development that manifest significantly later in life, including Alzheimer's, cardiovascular disease, diabetes, and mental health disorders.  </i>